Dani3lB/tagless-final-example/article.md

 ```

 It's quite similar to the IO case so far.
 Let's see the error cases!
 Oh wait... we can't.
 Peter would like to implement
-the case when the user is not found, but he can't raise an error because of the applicative.
+the case when the user is not found, but he can't raise an error because of the Applicative context bound.
 Because of this, he
-immediately checks the API layer:
+checks the API layer:

 ```scala
 trait Api[F[_]] {